melling/HandsOnML_StudyGroup/chapt04/README.md

 [Answer](q_4_11_ans.md)

-### Q4.12 Implement Batch Gradient Descent with early stopping for Softmax Regression (without using Scikit-Learn)
+### Q4.12 Implement Batch Gradient Descent with early stopping for Softmax Regression (without using Scikit-Learn).

 To be implemented individually.